Date and time: Monday 21 October, 6 – 7.30pm

 Entry: free and open to all with online registrations essential

 While medicine treats, it doesn't always heal.
-Growing research is confirming what we may have known intrinsically: culture is good for our health.
+Growing evidence is confirming what we may have known intuitively: culture is intrinsic to our health.

-The arts play a role in advancing public health because they present a vision for healthcare — a more holistic response to handling pain, suffering, grief or trauma with care.
+The arts play a role in advancing public health because they present a new vision for healthcare — a more connected form of care that enables us to better handle pain, suffering, grief and trauma.

-Creative practices — from writing to yarning, to music and theatre — allow individuals and communities to express and perhaps reclaim what's been lost: spirit, language, country and culture.
+Creative practices — from writing to yarning, dance, music and theatre — allow individuals and communities to express and perhaps reclaim what's been lost from treatment and prevention: spirit, language, country and culture.

 In this event, hear from internationally renowned artists and researchers including Clive Parkinson (Manchester School of Art) and Vic McEwan (The Cad Factory).